Léa Seydoux: 2019-present: Work with auteurs and continued acclaim

-In September 2020, it was announced that Seydoux would be starring in Mia Hansen-Løve's film One Fine Morning.
 In January 2021, it was announced that Seydoux would star in Bertrand Bonello's sci-fi melodrama The Beast (La Bête).
+Seydoux's performance in The Beast was called a "career-best" from critics, Yasmin Omar from Curzon wrote: "What keeps all of the film's sky-high concepts not only legible, but engrossing, is Seydoux; she is its grounding force, guiding us through the Dantean maze of mahogany-panelled ballrooms and neon-streaked dancefloors".
 In April 2021, Deadline reported that Seydoux would star alongside Kristen Stewart and Viggo Mortensen in David Cronenberg's sci-fi thriller Crimes of the Future.
-Seydoux said in the film, she plays a surgeon in a dystopian future "where people eat plastic."
-The film premiered in competition at the Cannes Film Festival in 2022.
-In June 2022, it was announced that Seydoux was cast as Lady Margot in Denis Villeneuve’s Dune: Part Two, which is scheduled for release in October 2023.
+Seydoux said in the film, she plays a surgeon in a dystopian future "where people eat plastic".
+The film premiered in competition at the Cannes Film Festival in May 2022.

+In January 2022, Seydoux was nominated as Best Actress at the 47th César Awards for her role in Bruno Dumont's France (2021).
+It was her fifth nomination.
+In June 2022, it was announced that Seydoux was cast as Lady Margot in Denis Villeneuve's Dune: Part Two, which released in March 2024.